syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disables the auto upload option while uploading files in FileExplorer control.
+Enables or disables the auto upload option while uploading files in FileExplorer control.